-30. FREE PRACTICE / QUALIFYING - FOR GRAVEL ERC RALLIES ONLY
+30. FREE PRACTICE / QUALIFYING - FOR ERC RALLIES ONLY

-30.1.1 On FIA European Rally Championship rallies a Free Practice / Qualifying Stage will be organised for all FIA and ERC Priority Drivers (eligible drivers) in order to establish the rally start order until at least the first regroup following a 45-minute service, always subject to Art.
+30.1.1 On FIA European Rally Championship rallies a Free Practice / Qualifying Stage will be organised for all FIA and ERC Priority Drivers (registered drivers), in order to establish the rally start order until at least the first regroup following a 45-minute service, always subject to Art.
 45.1.
 This stage may become a shakedown stage for other competitors after Qualifying is complete.

-30.1.2 Participation in Qualifying is mandatory.
+30.1.2 All Priority drivers must participate in Qualifying.